 “Fifteen years…in the making.
 Let me turn up the light a bit.”

-The scene reminds me of snorkeling in the Florida Keys or Hawaii’s Hanauma Bay and I’m in awe.
-How much effort went in to this creation?
-And, why?
+The scene reminds me of snorkeling in the Florida Keys or Hawaii’s Hanauma Bay.
+I’m in awe.
+How much effort went in to its creation?
+Why?
 I wonder.